cakephp/docs/en/tutorials-and-examples/blog/blog.rst

 Creating the Blog Database
 ==========================

-Next, let's set up the underlying database for our blog. if you haven't already done so, create an empty database for use in this tutorial, with a name of your choice.
+Next, let's set up the underlying database for our blog.
+If you haven't already done so, create an empty database for use in this tutorial, with a name of your choice.
 Right now, we'll just create a single table to store our posts.
 We'll also throw in a few posts